Robert G. Bremner: Biography

 Bremner was born in Reiss, Caithness, Scotland on December 17, 1874.
 His family migrated to Orangeville, Ontario, Canada, where he attended public schools and worked on his family's farm and as a school teacher.

 He moved to New York City in 1893, and worked as a carpenter and electrician.
 He later worked as a reporter for several newspapers in Paterson, New Jersey.

+Spanish-American War

 He served with the Second Regiment of New Jersey Volunteer Infantry during the Spanish–American War.

+Newspaper owner

 In 1902 Bremner became the owner and publisher of the Passaic Herald.

+Congress

 Bremner was elected as a Democrat to the Sixty-third Congress, serving from March 4, 1913 until his death.

+Death

 In December, 1913 Bremner checked into a hospital in Baltimore, Maryland to be treated for cancer of the neck and shoulder.
 He did not recover, and died in Baltimore on February 5, 1914.
 He was interred at Laurel Grove Memorial Park in Totowa, New Jersey.